IBMRedbooks/zikipedia/dictionary/S.md

 ### SLA *(Service Level Agreement)*
 > 💡 _This is just something that a business guarantees to the user._

-* Obligations that banks and enterprises have for their customers. *(i.e. All credit card transaction are guaranteed to take 8 ms)*
+* Obligations that banks and enterprises have for their customers. *(i.e. All credit card transactions are guaranteed to take 8 ms)*

 ### Slot
-* This is a 4 kilobytes page of auxiliary storage/memory, meaning that this is storage/memory that has been swapped out disk due to inactivity.
+* This is a 4 kilobytes page of auxiliary storage/memory, meaning that this is storage/memory that has been swapped out to disk due to inactivity.

 ### SIE *(Set Interpretive Execution)*
 * This is a special assembly instruction used to give control to a virtual machine guest.
-In general, this instructuon enables secure machine virtualization on the platform.
+In general, this instructuon enables secure machine virtualization on s390x architecture.

 ### Single CSECT Module
 * This is a load module that is composed of only one segment or control section.